qinglanfan/GP-FR/README.md

 # GP-FR
-This is the code for the paper "Genetic Programming for Feature Extraction and Construction in Image Classification" If you use the codes, please cite the paper.
+This is the code for the paper "Genetic Programming for Image Classification: A New Program Representation With Flexible Feature Reuse"
+If you use the codes, please cite the paper.
 @ARTICLE{9761990,
   author={Fan, Qinglan and Bi, Ying and Xue, Bing and Zhang, Mengjie},